saoudrizwan/Dance/README.md

 ```

 ### Pausing an Animation
-When an animation is running, you can pause it.
 ```swift
 circle.dance.pause()
 ```
 ```swift
 circle.dance.pause(after: 5.0) // for a delay (in seconds) before pausing the animation
 ```
-**Note:** this won't render the view at the paused position, you must call [`.finish(at: .current)`](#finish) to do that.
+**Note:** this won't render the view at the paused position, you must call [`.finish(at: .current)`](#finishing-animation) to do that.

-### Reverse an Animation
+### Reversing an Animation
-Calling this method will reverse the animation in its tracks.
+Calling this method will reverse the animation in its tracks, like playing a video backwards.
 ```swift
 circle.dance.reverse()
 ```
 ```swift
 circle.dance.isReversed = true
 ```
 **Note:** the position value in the completion block will stay the same after calling `.reverse()`.
-For example, if a view's animation is reversed and the view ends up in its initial position, then the position parameter will be `.start`, not `.end`.
+For example, if a view's animation is reversed and the view ends up in its initial position, then the completion closure's position parameter will be `.start`, not `.end`.

 ### Scrubbing through an Animation
 Dance animations are like movies—you can scrub through them using the `.progress` property.